metabarpark/MJOLNIR3/README.md

 <b>by Owen S. Wangensteen & Adrià Antich.</b>

-## WARNING!!
-This README.md file is not updated.
-Please do not take this into account!

 MJOLNIR3 is a powerful tool to crush big amounts of raw metabarcoding data, and molding them into organized data sets of taxonomically assigned MOTUs.

 MJOLNIR3 comes in an R package, so that modular metabarcoding pipelines are easy to run from the R environment.
 MJOLNIR3 runs on Linux and Mac systems.
 The extensive use of package parallel and several dependencies that are designed primarily for Linux systems (see below) makes the success of installations in Windows highly improbable.
-Users are welcome to try to install and run MJOLNIR3 on Windows Linux Subsystem, but I would not recommend that.
+Users are welcome to try to install and run MJOLNIR3 on Windows Linux Subsystem, but we would not recommend that.

 MJOLNIR3 depends on the following dependencies, which must be installed in the system and properly working: